MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 Microsoft R Server delivers enterprise class performance and scalability for your R-based applications with libraries that allow you to write once and deploy across multiple platforms with minimal effort, whether on-premises or in the cloud.

-To learn more, we encourage you to read the documentation on this site and visit the [product web page](https://www.microsoft.com/en-us/server-cloud/products/r-server/).
+To learn more, read the documentation on this site and visit the [product web page](https://www.microsoft.com/en-us/server-cloud/products/r-server/).